CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

 ## Task 1: Verify your Azure Stack HCI 22H2 Cluster is registered with Azure

-Normally registering your cluster can be done in 2 ways.
-You can use **Windows Admin Center**, or you can use **PowerShell**. **Within this lab the Azure Stack HCI 22H2 cluster is already registered.**
+**Within this lab the Azure Stack HCI 22H2 cluster is already registered.**

 To verify the registration let's now use PoweShell.